MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The first step above creates a unix-style ``Makefile``.
-The ``Makefile`` is used by ``make`` to specify how to compile the MITgcm source files (for more detailed descriptions of what the make tools are, and how they are used, see `here <https://www.gnu.org/software/make/make.html>`__).
+The ``Makefile`` is used by ``make`` to specify how to compile the MITgcm source files (for more detailed descriptions of what the ``make`` tools are, and how they are used, see `here <https://www.gnu.org/software/make/make.html>`__).

-This section describes details and capabilities of :filelink:`genmake2 <tools/genmake2>` (located in the :filelink:`tools` directory), the MITgcm tool used to generate a Makefile. :filelink:`genmake2 <tools/genmake2>` is a shell script written to work in `bash <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ (and with all “sh”–compatible shells including
+This section describes details and capabilities of :filelink:`genmake2 <tools/genmake2>`, located in the :filelink:`tools` directory. :filelink:`genmake2 <tools/genmake2>` is a shell script written to work in `bash <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ (and with all “sh”–compatible shells including
 `Bourne <https://en.wikipedia.org/wiki/Bourne_shell>`_ shells).
 Like many unix tools, there is a help option that is invoked thru ``genmake2 -h``.
 :filelink:`genmake2 <tools/genmake2>` parses information from the following sources, in this order: